sjbravom/sjbravom.github.io/_pages/research.md

 What is the role of psychological factors in urban modal choice?
 Evidence from Toulouse Metropolis. with Imane Hoummirat and [Isabelle Laplace](https://cv.hal.science/isabelle-laplace).

 Balancing Air & Rail: Optimal Transportation Mix & the Role of Coopetition in Successive Markets. with Shangrong Chen and [Estelle Malavolti](https://www.tse-fr.eu/people/estelle-malavolti).

-;
-The Economics of Renewables Expansion: Price and Profit Impacts in France
+The Economics of Renewables Expansion: Price and Profit Impacts in France.

 # Policy Work